Benjamin Moore’s Edgecomb Gray is another great neutral wall color.

 It’s a tricky spot to photograph, because there’s very little natural light in this cozy space.

-In addition, it works great with the Morning Sky Blue painted ceiling we have in this space.
+In addition, it works great with the Morning Sky Blue painted ceiling we have in this cozy, little room.

-Edgecomb Gray: A great paint color choice for any room in your home.
+Edgecomb Gray: A great paint color choice for any room in your whole home.